CraterCrash/godot-orchestrator/README.md

 * A complete visual scripting solution for Godot.
 * Compatible with Godot 4.2+ using Godot GDExtension plug-in technology.
 * Attach an OrchestratorScript to any Godot scene node just like GDScript or CSharp.
-* Hundreds of nodes in dozens of categories such as Flow Control, Logic, Math, Variables and more.
+* Hundreds of nodes in dozens of categories such as Flow Control, Logic, Math, Variables, and more.
 * Drag-and-drop Editor integration for Scene Nodes, Properties, and Resources.
-* Build re-usable code with custom functions.
+* Build reusable code with custom functions.
 * Supports sending and reacting to Godot signals.
 * Design complex dialogue conversations for NPCs for any game.
 * Work with any Godot engine data type, including complex types like Arrays or Dictionaries.